Food TechConsumer mobile

 Users consistently browse and save recipes, but the original flow lacked a clear connection between ‘Saved’ and ‘Meal Planner.’

-Users also worried about managing a rapidly growing, unorganized list.
+Users worried about managing a growing, unorganized list.
 The disconnect between screens meant saved recipes felt like a dead end rather than a tool for planning.

 Saved Recipes screens showing the new Saved Folders feature